Low-income car insurance in Michigan

 Student discounts

-Car insurance for teen drivers is generally quite expensive.
-If you have a teen on your policy and live in Michigan, your rates could be quite high.
-Thankfully, many companies offer ways for younger drivers to save.
-Good student discounts, driver training discounts and distant student discounts could all help you lower your premium.
+Car insurance for young drivers is generally quite expensive.
+If you have a teen on your policy and live in Michigan, chances are you are looking to save.
+Good student discounts, driver training discounts and distant student discounts could all potentially help you lower your premium.

 Frequently asked questions